Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Women are stepping up.
 They’ve opted out of a life of domestic servitude and moved en masse into the workforce, where they can pay their own bills without relying on anyone else for financial security.

 Unfortunately, women’s newfound fortune sometimes attracts the worst type of mate: the hobosexual.
-These men seek out higher-earning partners to coast through life, riding their coat tales and not worrying about caring for themselves.

 These men rely on societal expectations and gender roles to suck everything they can from their unsuspecting partner, giving back as little as possible.

-How Women Find Themselves with Hobosexual Men
+How Women End Up with Hobosexual Men

-You’re not just the breadwinner, you’re now the sole provider, maid, cook, and household manager, and you aren’t sure how you got there.
+You’re not just the breadwinner; you’re now the sole provider, maid, cook, and household manager, and you aren’t sure how you got there.

-The relationship didn’t start so one-sided.
-He gradually offloaded all his responsibilities to you.
 Like a frog in boiling water, you didn’t realize how hot it was getting, how much you were taking on until it hit the boiling point, and you found yourself handling everything while he sat back and coasted through life.

-This isn’t just a women’s issue.
+It’s not just a women’s issue.
 Anybody can be taken advantage of in a relationship.
 Awful women are out there trying to get men to pay for everything, and same-sex relationships face the same challenges.

 It’s not men that are users.
 People, in general, can be users.
 It’s a humanity issue.
 When someone sees a free ride, they try to hitch on, regardless of gender.